-- a ‘cross slit’ valve at the squirting end keeps water in until you squeeze it – therefore you don’t need to remove the lid
+- a ‘cross slit’ valve at the squirting end keeps water in until you squeeze it – therefore you don’t need to have a lid to cover the spout

 - the ‘air valve’ and filler cap are at the opposite end to the end that will be pointed at the toilet – much more hygienic

 - the inclusion of valves also mean that you can simply pick the Shiffter up from its stand and put it back in place without any complicated fiddling

 These aspects meant that we’d created something simple, but at the same time something quite clever.
 Whilst there are no moving parts or batteries (which is also great for reliability) the simple, yet ingenious use of the water and air valves meant that we’d come up with something a bit special with intellectual property worth protecting.

 So the new design represented a significant improvement from the initial idea – a great design with improved practicality.
 Consequently we have a pending international patent application filed.